It Can Hurt More Than It Can Heal

 Yoga therapists, shamans, life coaches, and gurus are not qualified to provide effective, evidence-based mental health treatment or psychotherapy.
 If you are struggling with psychological issues, then your best bet is to find a well-trained mental health clinician, such as a psychologist or psychiatrist.

-Here’s a great article on how to find a good psychiatrsit: huffingtonpost.com/abilash-gopal-md
+Here’s a great article (by my husband) on how to find a good psychiatrist: huffingtonpost.com/abilash-gopal-md

 5. The Best Way To Ease Your Mind